|Modern town name:||Andrychów, Poland|

 Families from Andrychów

-There is one member of Gesher Galicia researching 4 surnames from Andrychow:
+There are 2 members of Gesher Galicia researching 5 surnames from Andrychow:

 Here are the 3 most recent records.